jedahan/rustboy/development_log.md

 what is needed for bootstrapping.
 Soon will have to implement drawing graphics :).

 Will probably have to skip audio operations for a little bit, anxious to see the nintendo logo.

+# novemb.rs

+started with introductions
+going to work on the gameboy emulator want to get the icon working cargo build fails now installing racer and enabling rust plugins for nvim then will build, and test if putting the icns file in the right place is what to do... then figuring out if there is a cargo build hook to that stuff